jinulee-v/kmdp/README.md

 ```
 git clone https://github.com/jinulee-v/kmdp
+cd kmdp # Current location is refered as 'root folder' from now on.
 ```

 2. Download corpus file from the NIKL Homepage.

 > Corpus files are copyrighted by NIKL, therefore I do not own rights to distribute them.
 > Download the file from the NIKL Modu corpus homepage(Dependency & Morphology).
+> This project uses only 'literal text dataset'; `NXDP*.json` and `NXMP*.json`.
+Discard `SXDP` and `SXMP`.

-Store the downloaded files within the 'corpus' folder.
+Store the downloaded files within the root folder.

 3. Install relevant packages.
 Using virtual environments for version control(Docker, venv, conda...) is highly recommended.